reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 State path: terraform.tfstate

 ```
-here we introduce an important concept: terraform state.
-The state is stored locally in terraform.tfstate.
+Here we come across the all important concept of `terraform state`.
+After applying our changes to the infrastructure, the state of the infrastructure is stored locally in a file `terraform.tfstate`.

 If we do not give a plan file on the command line, running `terraform apply`  creates a new plan automatically and then prompts for approval to apply it.
 If the created plan does not include any changes to resources or root module output values then running `terraform apply` exits immediately, without prompting.

 ### Destroy
-at last we destroy our infrastructure by running the `terraform destroy` command:
+At last we destroy our infrastructure by running the `terraform destroy` command:
 ```shell
 terraform destroy
 ```
+Running the `destroy` command first asks for a confirmation and proceeds to delete the infrastructure on receiving a `yes` answer:
 ```shell
 Plan: 0 to add, 0 to change, 1 to destroy.